playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 - `createEmbeddedView`
 - [Structural Directives](<https://angular.io/guide/structural-directives#asterisk>) (such as `*ngIf`)

 While a lot of these examples are going to be small/silly/contrived, they loosely come from patterns I've seen in very large Angular libraries.
-One of the coolest aspects of templates is the ability to make APIs of consumable codebases which read more naturally and are more feature-filled when leveraged propery.
+One of the coolest aspects of templates is the ability to make APIs of consumable codebases which read more naturally and are more feature-filled when leveraged properly.

 This article was written with the idea that the reader is at least somewhat familiar with the introductory concepts of Angular.
 If you haven't yet done so, it might be a good read to start with the fantastic [Angular getting started guide](https://angular.io/start).